Enquil/CodeInstitute-Project-2/README.md

   * In the menu above project files, select settings
   * In the left navigation menu, select pages
   * Below branch, select branch to deploy from
-  * Save, might not refresh automatically and could take a while.
+  * Save, might not refresh automatically and could take a moment.